-How to design a simple workspace within your home?
+How to create a simple workspace in your home

 Given the current health crisis our civilisation stands in solidarity against, 2020 has seen a growing interest surrounding working from home and optimising productivity within the at-home environment.
 Recent research carried out by Review42 shows that 52% of sedentary global employees work from home at least once a week, if not more, due to the pandemic.
 This implies that working a sedentary job external to the home is declining in demand and may face extinction.
 Designing a simple workspace within the home also necessitates understanding that the process requires trial and error, whereby you switch designs around until you allocate one that works for your body and mind.
 One size does not fit all in terms of a career, nor does it in terms of a workspace.
 As an online office, we plan to share credited advice surrounding how to design a simple workspace within the home — which will assure comfort psychologically and physically!